pythondecal/pythondecal.github.io/docs/.ipynb_checkpoints/faq-checkpoint.md

 <div class="faq-container">
     <div class="faq-item">
-        <div class="faq-question">I want to keep learning Python, what class should I take after the Python DeCal?</div>
+        <div class="faq-question">I want to keep learning Python.
+What class should I take after the Python DeCal?</div>
-        <div class="faq-answer">After the Python DeCal we recommend exploring classes like Data 8, CS 61A and Physics 77 for other
+        <div class="faq-answer">After the Python DeCal, we recommend exploring classes like Data 8, CS 61A, and Physics
-            introductory coding classes.
-However, we believe CS 61A contains material beyond what is needed for the astrophysics major at UC Berkeley but if you are interested in learning deeper about computer science feel free to take the class.
-For more advanced courses we recommend Data 100, any of the upper-division Astrophysics labs (ASTRON 120, 121, 128) and EPS 109.
+            77 for other introductory coding classes.
+However, we believe CS 61A contains material beyond what is needed for the astrophysics major at UC Berkeley, but if you are interested in learning more about computer science, feel free to take the class.
+For more advanced courses, we recommend Data 100, any of the upper-division Astrophysics labs (ASTRON 120, 121, 128), and EPS 109.
         </div>
 </div>